-Greg Adams serves as Chief Operating Officer for the State of Tennessee.
+Greg Adams served as the first Chief Operating Officer for the State of Tennessee until February of 2019.
 He joined the governor’s senior team in July of 2013 after working for IBM for 37 years.

 Adams was a member of the company’s senior leadership team, most recently as a managing director in the financial services sector.
 Throughout his time at IBM, he held positions in sales, marketing, operations, reengineering & quality, and general management.